Stanley Druckenmiller: Wealth and philanthropy

 Druckenmiller is also Chairman of the Board of Harlem Children's Zone, a multi-faceted, community-based project.
 Harlem Children's Zone was founded by Druckenmiller's college friend and fellow Bowdoin College alumnus Geoffrey Canada.
 In 2006, Druckenmiller gave $25 million to the organization.
 In 2013, Druckenmiller and Canada toured college campuses urging reform in taxation, health care, and Social Security to ensure intergenerational equity.

 Druckenmiller and his wife are also principal sponsors of the New York City AIDS walk.
 The Stanley F. Druckenmiller Hall, built in 1997 at Bowdoin College, is named after Druckenmiller's grandfather and was dedicated to Bowdoin by Druckenmiller himself.

 Pittsburgh Steelers

 In July 2008, Druckenmiller emerged as a potential investor in the Pittsburgh Steelers franchise of the National Football League.
 The five sons of Steelers founder Art Rooney Sr. were working to restructure ownership of the team, and Druckenmiller was contacted by a member or representative of the Rooney family about buying the shares of several of the Rooney brothers.
 On September 18, Druckenmiller withdrew his bid to purchase the team.

 Former Steelers President Dan Rooney stated that he has no ill will toward Druckenmiller, mentioning that he hopes the financier remains a great Steelers fan.
+NFL owners unanimously approved the restructuring of ownership on December 17, 2008, with Dan & Art II getting the mandated 30% stake.